dog-qiuqiu/Yolo-Fastest/README.md

 (https://github.com/MuhammadAsadJaved/darknet#how-to-compile-on-windows-legacy-way)

-Just do `make` in the darknet directory.
+Just do `make` in the Yolo-Fastest-master directory.
 Before make, you can set such options in the `Makefile`: [link](https://github.com/dog-qiuqiu/Yolo-Fastest/blob/master/Makefile#L1)

 * `GPU=1` to build with CUDA to accelerate by using GPU (CUDA should be in `/usr/local/cuda`)
 * `CUDNN=1` to build with cuDNN v5-v7 to accelerate training by using GPU (cuDNN should be in `/usr/local/cudnn`)